eduvpn/python-eduvpn-client/README.md

 Linux eduVPN client and Python API
 ==================================

-This is the Linux Desktop client and Python API for eduVPN.
+This is the GNU/Linux desktop client and Python API for eduVPN.

+Current status is ALPHA.
+There are various known and unknown bugs.
+Feel free to try the code out, but expect problems.

 Read more about eduVPN on the eduVPN website http://eduvpn.org/.